 Why Downtown Santa Barbara?

 Yes, State Street can be weirdly transient and college town-y in certain blocks but overall we love downtown Santa Barbara because it's steps from the beach, very walkable, and has tons to do.
-It's kinda always a good time to visit Santa Barbara but we prefer the Spring through Fall when the water is warm enough to surf without a full wetsuit and the snowbirds haven't yet set up shop.
+It's almost always a good time to visit Santa Barbara but we prefer the Spring through Fall when the water is warm enough to surf without a full wetsuit and the snowbirds haven't yet arrived.

 Before You Go